We make every effort to give the best service possible to everyone who attends our Practice.

 If you have a complaint to make, you can either contact the Practice Manager or ask the Receptionist for a copy of our Complaints Procedure.
 We will endeavour to:

-- acknowledge any letter or Complaints Form within 3 working days of receiving it.
+- acknowledge any letter or Complaints Form usually within 3 working days of receiving it.

 - deal with the matter as promptly as possible – usually within 20 working days – dependent on the nature of the complaint.